 Understand your role as the HR manager or employer if someone is arrested or detained at a peaceful protest

 Communicate your stance on protests/free speech.
 Let your employees know that you support their right to free speech and demonstration, and that they will not be sanctioned by the company for participating in Black Lives Matter protests.
 Outline your procedure if someone is detained or arrested for protesting peacefully, what happens if they miss work.
 But clearly point out that hate speech is not tolerated and refer to your anti harassment and anti discrimination policies.
-I recommend this message comes from leadership and is enforced by HR.
-Here is a template we used to address the issue and vocalize our support for four of our GoCo employees who marched in a peaceful demonstration in Houston earlier this week.
-You’re welcome to use it.

 Support and give back to the Black community in your area.
 Your company probably has a bigger impact on your local community than you think.
 Use these opportunities to be intentional about supporting Black communities and Black-owned businesses: